Project-MONAI/monai-deploy/guidelines/MONAI-Workloads.md

 1. Studies get routed in a large hospital DICOM routing system, at peak hour, the hospital is seeing about 300 studies per hour.
 2. As series arrive to DICOM router, DICOM router sends selected slices out of the series an AI processing system
-3. The AI processing system selects the correct slice or two for classification based on DICOM metadata.
+3. TThe AI processing system selects slices for classification based on DICOM metadata.
 4. The AI algorithm evaluates the image metadata with the pixels and determines if the metadata (i.e. left shoulder) is indeed what the pixel data is showing (classification for left shoulder from image data).
 5. After classifying the image the AI system sends a response back to the appropriate DICOM target location.
 6. After receiving the response the DICOM router can route the image accordingly, either to the rejected queue for further analysis by QA technicians, or if everything looks good to the radiology work queue.